 A closed period is a limited period of time for which you are eligible for Social Security Disability benefits.
-If you are found to be disabled for a limited period of time longer than five months, you will be approved for a closed period of disability.
+If you are found to be disabled for a limited period of time longer than twelve months, you will be approved for a closed period of disability.
 You will receive one payment to cover the closed period and will not receive ongoing benefits.
 You have the right to appeal this partially favorable decision if you believe you continue to be disabled.

 Compassionate Allowances Conditions

-Compassionate Allowance Conditions are physical and mental conditions that are so severe that that the SSA has determined they are always disabling.
+Compassionate Allowance Conditions are physical and mental conditions that are so severe that the SSA has determined they are always disabling.
 The only requirement for approval is verification that the claimant suffers from the condition, so a claim based on one of these conditions is fast-tracked, sometimes being approved within days.
 See Compassionate Allowances for a list of the conditions so identified.

 A consultative examination is a medical or psychological evaluation performed by an independent physician or psychologist hired by Social Security.
 The examination is for evaluation purposes only.
 The examiner, who is asked to render opinion about your diagnoses and severity of symptoms and limitations, sends a report to the Disability Determination Services, where the report is considered along with the rest of the information in the claim file when making a decision about eligibility.

 In the context of Social Security Disability claims, “contingency basis” means that, when a law firm agrees to represent you in your claim for SSD benefits, they will charge a fee for their professional services only if they win your case and you are awarded benefits.
-If you do not receive benefits, you will not be responsible for any payments to the firm except for a modest amount of out-of-pocket expenses, such as photocopying and court fees, if any.
+If you do not receive benefits, you will not be responsible for any payments to the firm except possibly for a modest amount of attorney out-of-pocket expenses, such as photocopying and court fees, if any.